Animal Assisted Therapy

 Dr. Abel mentors students interested in Animal Assisted Therapy.
 The use of therapy and service animals in health care and educational settings is rapidly increasing, but research in this area is lacking.
-Dr. Able has recently begun research to determine the effects of human-animal interaction on patients, students, health-care providers and trainers.
+Dr. Abel has recently begun research to determine the effects of human-animal interaction on patients, students, health-care providers and trainers.